Liu-group/AutoSolvate/docs/tutorial.rst

 .. image:: _images/tutorial4_3.jpg
    :width: 400

 Running the above command only generates one xyz file because we only did 10 steps of the QMMM NVT in our example mdrun, and we asked for a cluster from every ten frames.
-However, if we extract clusters from the QMMM heating step (which had 100 steps in our short example), then we will get 10 coordinate files.
+However, if we extract every step (with option `-i 1`), then we will get 10 coordinate files.

-``autosolvate clustergen -f water_solvated.prmtop -t water_solvated-qmmmheat.netcdf -a 0 -i 10 -s 4``
+``autosolvate clustergen -f water_solvated.prmtop -t water_solvated-qmmmnvt.netcdf -a 0 -i 1 -s 4``

 As Autosolvate is running, you will notice this line now includes the list of the 10 frames that the clusters will be extracted from::